lina-torovoltas/FasmMacroLib/MACRO_USAGE.md

 **Arguments:**</br>
 `dir_name` — name of the directory to create, given as a string literal or a pointer to a string.</br>
-`permissions` — access mode in octal format, given as a number or a pointer to a variable containing the value.
+`permissions` — access mode in octal format, given as a number or a pointer to a variable containing the value. (not required for x16)

 **Usage example:**